ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/memory_access_undefined_behavior.md

 This one's easy: just put your `S_Base` struct at the _very beginning_ of your `S_Child` struct and they are automatically aligned.
 Now, a pointer to your `S_Child` object points to the _exact same address_ as a pointer to the `S_Base` object within it, since the child _contains_ the base object.

 They are automatically aligned so long as you don't use any alignment or padding keywords or compiler extensions to change things.
 Padding is automatically added by the compiler _after_ struct members, as needed, never before the first member.
+See more on that here: [Structure padding and packing](https://stackoverflow.com/q/4306186/4561887).

-Simple example:
+Simple example (with*out* any virtual table polymorphism function stuff):
 ```c
 typedef struct parent_s
 {